Information for prospective students

 I'm a student in another country.
 Can I do a Ph.D. at Harvard?

 Foreign students are able to apply through the normal channels.
 However, you should make sure you know about the application process, which can take up to a year.
-You will need to take the general GRE (Graduate Record Examination), and may need to take TOEFL (Test of English as a Foreign Language).
-It can take a significant amount of time to schedule, study for, and take these examinations.

 Also, if possible, make sure that the people who are writing your recommendation letters are aware of what admissions committees are looking for in recommendation letters.
 Shriram Krishnamurthi's Advice to Graduate School Recommendation Letter Writers may be helpful.